WordPress offers plenty of useful resources for its users ranging from powerful plugins to built-in features like analyzing site stats.

 Some websites even reported server crash during high traffic times with Infinite Scroll.
 Moreover, the websites with infinite scroll can’t offer footer which may be a disappointment for some visitors.

 All in all, this new feature comes with some pros and some cons, but there are high chances that having it on your website will enhance the user experience.
-The art of blogging is learnt with trial and error; why not give this a try?
+The art of blogging is learned with trial and error; why not give this a try?